epoch/tallboy/README.md

 | d | e | f |
 +---+---+---+
 ```
-## Auto cell size and alignments
+## Auto cell size and setting alignments

-Columns will fit content automatically.
-Tallboy needs every row to have the same number of elements to work otherwise will raise an exception.
+Every row needs to have the same number of elements otherwise an exception will be raised.
+Columns will be calculated to fit content size automatically.

-Setting alignments is also super flexible.
-You can set individual cell or whole columns.
-Here we are setting the last cell in the first row to align right.
+Setting alignments you can target individual cells or whole columns.
+Below we are setting the last cell in the first row to align right.
+And the first entire column to align right.

 ```crystal